shoaiyb/share-to-social-media/readme.txt

 4. Now in Settings->Simple Social Share select how you want to display the social media icons

 == Frequently Asked Questions ==
-If you have any questions, we'd love to hear from you.
-Email us: info@perials.com
+If you have any questions, I'd love to hear from you.
+Email me: support@shoaiybsysa.ga

 == Screenshots ==
 1. Admin panel